okta/okta.github.io/_source/_posts/2017-11-22-three-developer-tools-im-thankful-for.md

 - [vim-coloresque](gko/vim-coloresque)
 - [vim-surround](https://github.com/tpope/vim-surround)

-If you want to check out my vim dotfiles, you can do so [here](https://github.com/rdegges/dot-vim).
+If you want to check out my Vim dotfiles, you can do so [here](https://github.com/rdegges/dot-vim).

-vim (and its community) are awesome.
+Vim (and its community) are awesome.
 Thank you [Bram](http://www.moolenaar.net/) for creating it all those years ago.

-Finally: if you want to support vim and show your thanks as well, please consider donating to become an [official vim sponsor](https://vim.sourceforge.io/sponsor/index.php). vim has been collecting money for a non-profit that [helps children in Uganda](http://iccf-holland.org/).
+Finally: if you want to support Vim and show your thanks as well, please consider donating to become an [official Vim sponsor](https://vim.sourceforge.io/sponsor/index.php).
+Vim has been collecting money for a non-profit that [helps children in Uganda](http://iccf-holland.org/).

-Plus, if you donate $100 or more you get your name on the vim donors [hall of honour](https://vim.sourceforge.io/sponsor/hall_of_honour.php) forever (where you can join me!).
+Plus, if you donate $100 or more you get your name on the Vim donors [hall of honour](https://vim.sourceforge.io/sponsor/hall_of_honour.php) forever (where you can join me!).